marjanmo/xsection/docs/creation-methods.rst

 MEASUREMENTS
 ------------

-This creation options a bit specific as it is the only one that doesn't include gathering elevation data from DEM.
+This creation options is a bit specific as it is the only one that doesn't include gathering elevation data from DEM.
-It is actually more of a parser of the geodetic survey points, passed to a program in a form of a point shapefile ``XSECTION_SHP``.
-Therefore the shapefile requires quite a rigid structure to ensure points get parsed correctly.
+It actually servers as a parser of the geodetic survey points, passed to a program in a form of a point shapefile ``XSECTION_SHP``.
+Therefore the Shapefile requires quite a rigid structure to ensure points get parsed correctly.
 Let's see the required parameters:

 - ``XSECTION_PROFILE_ID_FIELD`` is a shapefile field, containing a name of the profile that certain point belongs to.